Girls' High School (Brooklyn)

 Girls' High School was a public high school in Brooklyn, New York.
-It was located in a historically and architecturally notable building located at 475 Nostrand Avenue in the Bedford–Stuyvesant neighborhood.
+It was in a historically and architecturally notable building at 475 Nostrand Avenue in the Bedford–Stuyvesant neighborhood.
 It was built in 1886.
+In 1975 it merged with Boys High School; the new school, the Boys and Girls High School, moved to Fulton Street and Utica Avenue.

 History

 Girls' High School grew out of Brooklyn's first public secondary school, the Central Grammar School (sometimes known as the Central School or the Central High School), which was founded in 1878 and located at Court and Livingston Streets.
 The first principal of the Central Grammar School was Dr. Robert F. Leighton.
 The school's enrollment outgrew its quarters and it was determined that a new building was needed.
 By the time of the building's completion in 1886, however, the student population had grown so large that only the girl students moved into the new building, under the principalship of Calvin Patterson.
 The boy students remained at the old building under Principal Alec G. McAllister.
 In 1889, Girls' High officially adopted "Labor et Honore" as their motto, following the suggestion of Mrs. Lucy T. Lewis.
 In 1891, the girls' section officially became Girls' High School and the boys' section became Boys' High School, which moved into its own new building in 1892.

-Under Principal Patterson, there were strict rules at Girl's High, including no running, no athletics, no dancing and no parties.
-In 1902, Calvin Patterson passed away.
+Under Principal Patterson, there were strict rules at Girls' High, including no running, no athletics, no dancing and no parties.
+In 1902, Calvin Patterson died.
 He was succeeded by Dr. William L. Felter.
 Under Felter's leadership, clubs and leisure activities were established at the school.
 In 1908, longtime teacher Rowena K. Keyes composed the school song.
 Dr. Felter retired in 1933 and was succeeded by Maurice E. Rogalin, who served as principal until 1936.
 Rowena K. Keyes was principal from 1937-1943, followed by Edith M. Ward (1944-1946), Hortense H. Levisohn (1946-1954), and Irvin Sulo Hecht (1954-1964), with Jordan Hale serving as acting principal from 1956-1957.

 In 1975 the school merged with Boys High School and moved to a new building at Fulton Street and Utica Avenue as the Boys and Girls High School.